 WHAT WE DO

-We are working create a new, regenerative model for community that will breathe new energy into the surrounding area as we invite all members into full participation.
+We are working to create a new, regenerative model for community that will breathe new energy into the surrounding area as we invite all members into full participation.
 We work to make agricultural opportunities available to everyone regardless of economic, social, or physical/mental limitations so that underserved segments of our society are valued as vital contributors.
 In effort to accomplish this:

-- We create an environment that is safe, friendly, and accessible for people of all ability to be able to experience the therapeutic sensory-rich farmscape and find increased self-esteem, independence and connection with community and nature.
+- We create an environment that is safe, friendly, and accessible for people of all ability to be able to experience the therapeutic sensory-rich farmscape and find increased self-esteem, independence and connection.

 - We create job readiness and volunteer opportunities rooted in agriculture for the training and reintegration of marginalized populations into the workforce.

 - We create programs focused on rehabilitation, education, community engagement, life-skill development, and respite.

 - We provide opportunities for recreation in which members of the greater community can engage with a neurodiverse population.

 - We offer agricultural education for nearby schools and organizations in order to foster a greater understanding for our vital role as stewards of the natural world.